JAsuranbots/Asuran_FileStoreBots/README.md

+# Telegram Permanent Files Store Bot

-# Note
+## Note

-## Anyone Deploy in Render.
+# Anyone Deploy in Render.
 Please Select Environment Type Python3 Not Docker...

-## Then Paste Start Command Text (Found in run cmd.txt file)
+# Then Paste Start Command Text (Found in run cmd.txt file)

-### Telegram Permanent Files Store Bot

 ### Features:
 - In PM Just Forward or Send any file it will save on Database & give you the Access Link.